bsmahi/springboot3demo/UpgradeToSpringBoot3.md

 It is recommended to utilise the parse pattern as the Spring MVC `PathPatternParser` (default) rather than `AntPathMatcher`.

 ## 5. Baseline Upgrade for Kotlin, Lombok, and Gradle
-Using Kotlin 1.7+, Lombok 1.18.22 (JDK17 required), and Gradle 7.3+ necessitates the use of Spring Framework 6 and Spring Boot 3.
+Spring Framework 6 and Spring Boot 3 require Kotlin 1.7+, Lombok 1.18.22 (JDK17 support), and Gradle 7.3+.

 ## 6. Deprecated code has been removed
 Deprecated code has been removed, thus when migrating, consider using the java compiler parameter `-Werror` to fail during build if deprecation warnings are raised.